 This first year of results provides a baseline against which to track improvements over time.
 It will take time for new investments and renewed focus to have an impact on indicator results.

 The indicator results are available in the Your Health System: In Brief web tool at the provincial and territorial levels.
-A companion report is available to provide context and assist with interpretation.
+A companion report, Common Challenges, Shared Priorities: Measuring Access to Home and Community Care and to Mental Health and Addictions Services in Canada (PDF), is available to provide context and assist with interpretation.

 Hospital Stays for Harm Caused by Substance Use